danielpalmares/pig-game/README.md

-# PIG GAME
+# PIG GAME :pig:
-Just a small game that I developed during the quarantine period. :+1:
+Just a small game that I have developed during the quarantine period. :+1:

 #### GAME RULES :memo:
 - The game has 2 players, playing in rounds.